Syedaaneesa/Alpine-cottage/README.md

 # 🏡 Alpine Cottage Bed & Breakfast – Modern WordPress Design Project

-This project showcases a custom-built WordPress website for Alpine Cottage Bed & Breakfast, designed to beautifully present their warm accommodations and outstanding hospitality through a refined and user-friendly layout.
+This project features a fully customized WordPress website for Alpine Cottage Bed & Breakfast, crafted to highlight their inviting accommodations and exceptional hospitality with an elegant, intuitive design.

 You can visit the live site here:
 🔗 [https://alpinecottagebedandbreakfast.com/](https://alpinecottagebedandbreakfast.com/)